Paralegal: Scotland

-Scotland has separate legal jurisdiction from the rest of the United Kingdom.
+Scotland has separate legal jurisdiction from England and Wales.
 The term "paralegal" came into use from the 1980s.
 There have always been individuals undertaking legal work but not qualified as a solicitor but they would have had other titles such as 'legal assistant'.
 From the early 1990s the term "paralegal" became more common.
 In 1993 Scottish Paralegals Association was founded.
 It is a voluntary body whose remit is to promote the interests of paralegals in Scotland.
 From 1991 Scotland's colleges began to offer paralegal qualifications, awarded by the Scottish Qualification Authority, namely the Higher National Diploma and Certificate in Legal Services.
 They were offered by Central College of Commerce, Stevenson College and Dundee College.
 As a result of the efforts of the Scottish Paralegal Association and in particular its president Christine Lambie, in 2010 the Law Society of Scotland, the solicitors' professional body, instituted the Law Society of Scotland Registered Paralegal scheme.
 This was a voluntary scheme providing a professional status for high quality paralegals.
 Around 400 paralegals, mainly individuals who had come through the ranks in legal firms, joined the scheme.
 From 2010 Scottish Qualification Authority and Stirling University offered qualifications for individuals wishing to enter the Registered Paralegal profession.
 Paralegals qualify in particular legal domains, e.g., Domestic Conveyancing; and Wills & Executries.
 In 2017 the name of the scheme was changed to Law Society of Scotland Accredited Paralegal scheme.